ConnectUni/connectuni.github.io/evaluation.md

 Important user types for ConnectUni include Incoming Freshmen, Transfer Students, and Seniors.
 While our app may help incoming freshmen and transfer students the most to connect with their peers, students with senior standing may provide helpful feedback as well due to having the experience to know what is needed for the app.
 Freshman and transfer students are able to provide vital information to our application as it aims to allow a smoother social transition for university students to branch out and "Connect(with the)Uni".
 Seniors have likely already been given time to connect with their peers socially in their 4 years at the University and are able to provide feedback now reflecting on whether this app would have been beneficial to their upbringing.

 ## Recruitment:
 In our ConnectUni Dev group, we will each reach out to people that we know that may identify with our established user groups.
-Each dev will be responsible for finding at least 5 users.
 Within our dev group, we have direct connections to many seniors and freshmen at the University of Hawaii and various other Universities that we can ask to broaden the demographic of our study.

+## Consent Form:

+## Participant Descriptions:

+## Usability Testing:

+### Time and Place:

+### Script:
+General Usability Testing Script for our Application:
+* Hey [Tester], create your account.

+### Raw Data:

+## Results:
+### Top 3 Usability Problems:
+1. Events not working fully in current implementation.
+2. [Second Usability Problem]
+3. [Third Usability problem]